 - Even if adequately dried, it will yield a texture similar to dry store-bought pasta, unlike silky strands of fresh noodles.

-There's a reason grocery store brands invest lots of time and money into the drying process.
-It's very difficult to achieve at home, and it's not worth the effort.
-Now, I know this might differ if you're extruding pasta or if you have a dehydrator, but for the general home cook, it's not very feasible.
+There's a reason why grocery store brands invest significant time and resources into the drying process.
+Replicating this at home is a challenging task, and in my opinion, not worth the effort.
+Now, this might differ if you're extruding pasta or have a dehydrator, but it's not very feasible for the general home cook.

 Room Temperature

-Let's talk about each storage method, from the shortest time frame to the longest.
+Let's discuss each storage method in order of duration, from shortest to longest.
 Unless otherwise stated, these rules apply to both egg and eggless doughs.

 - For already cut shapes (or hand-rolled shapes), line a baking sheet with parchment paper (parchment gives extra protection from sticking).
 Generously, and I mean generously, dust it with semolina flour and evenly arrange the pasta on top, ensuring none of the pieces are touching each other.
 Keep at room temperature for up to 2 hours.